Technorely/tendermint/docs/spec/abci/abci.md

-For this reason, it is recommended that applications not be exposed to any external user or process except via the ABCI connections to a consensus engine like Tendermint Core.
+For this reason, it is recommended that applications not be exposed to any external user or process except via the ABCI connections to a consensus engine like Tenderely Core.
 The application must only change its state based on input from block execution (BeginBlock, DeliverTx, EndBlock, Commit), and not through any other kind of request.
 This is the only way to ensure all nodes see the same transactions and compute the same results.